 Two special concerts will be held outside the framework of the Festival: renowned pianist András Schiff will be returning with a recital of sonatas by Haydn, Mozart, Beethoven and Schubert; and some of our finest artists will perform in a concert to honour the memory of our indefatigable and beloved Board member, Meir Barlach, whose recent untimely passing has deeply saddened us all.

-The world premiere of Stabat Mater by Saed Haddad, continues our tradition of commissioning a new work for each festival.
+The world premiere of Stabat Mater by Jordanian/German composer Saed Haddad and the Israel premiere of a tribute to Bartók by Israeli composer and percussionist Tomer Yariv continues our tradition of premieres in each festival.
 And, of course, we are immensely proud of our roster of wonderful musicians which includes new and great talents combined with many of our oldest friends who return each year to give us so much pleasure.